elenagaz/An-Investigation-of-Depression-on-a-Language-Moderation-Model-Using-Concept-Activation-Vectors/README.md

     - Add the conda environment to the project as the interpreter

 4. **Install Dependencies**
-    - Navigate to the directory of the [https://github.com/elenagaz/lit_bachelor/blob/lit_ba/lit_nlp/package.json](https://github.com/elenagaz/An-Investigation-of-Depression-on-a-Language-Moderation-Model-Using-Concept-Activation-Vectors/blob/main/lit_nlp/package.json) file:https://github.com/elenagaz/lit_bachelor/tree/lit_ba/lit_nlp
+    - Navigate to the directory of the [package.json](https://github.com/elenagaz/An-Investigation-of-Depression-on-a-Language-Moderation-Model-Using-Concept-Activation-Vectors/tree/main/lit_nlp) file: https://github.com/elenagaz/An-Investigation-of-Depression-on-a-Language-Moderation-Model-Using-Concept-Activation-Vectors/tree/main/lit_nlp
     - Run the following commands to install dependencies and build the project:
       ```
       yarn install